Dental care for people with disabilities

 Referral to a health centre or clinic

 Your disability or medical condition may mean you need extra time, care or special features to receive proper dental treatment.
-A health centre or clinic can provide this.
+A health centre or clinic can give you this.

 Some hospitals or health centres offer specialist alternative treatment, which may involve sedation or general anaesthetic.